The Little-Known Secrets Hiding in Costco Price Tags

-If you're a card-carrying Costco member, you probably already know the many benefits of the retailer.
-Of course, buying in bulk can be a huge saver, not to mention they have some exclusive products with cult-followings (don't get me started on these amazing towels).
-But there's one downside, at least for me, of frequenting the warehouse: FOMO.
+If you’re a card-carrying Costco member, you probably already know the many benefits of the retailer.
+Of course, buying in bulk can be a huge saver, not to mention they have some exclusive products with cult-followings.
+But there’s one downside, at least for me, of frequenting the warehouse: FOMO.

 I was always under the impression that non-Kirkland Signature brand items come and go, so if you see something you really want at a price you like, you better grab it, because it might not be in store the next time you shop.
 But, it turns out, while that may be true in some instances, the secret to knowing what will be around and what will quickly disappear is all in the price tags.